Kinvey/kinvey-cli/README.md

 You can create a one-time session using the `-e` and `-p` (and optionally `--host`) flags.
 Set these parameters explicitly in your calls if you are unable to init with `kinvey config [host]`.

+### Credentials

+Credentials can be specified either as command line options or as environment variables.
+* command line options
+    - run `kinvey config` and the CLI will prompt for Kinvey credentials
+    - use the `-e` and `-p` flags (they take precedence over environment variables)
+* environment variables
+    - `KINVEY_CLI_USER` - e-mail address of your Kinvey account
+    - `KINVEY_CLI_PASSWORD` - password of your Kinvey account

 ### Proxy Settings

 The Kinvey CLI supports the universal ENV variables `HTTPS_PROXY` and `https_proxy` for routing commands through a proxy server.
 For example: